gabriellmandelli/greentower-frontend/README.md

-# Softplayer
+# GreenTower-Frontend
-An application created from the requirement of [Softplayer-Java-Apply](https://github.com/softplan/softplayer-java-apply).
+Application created to register people who are part of Green Software.

 ## Requirements
 - Node.js
 - yarn

 ## Running

-You will need that the backend [softplayer-apply-backend](https://github.com/gabriellmandelli/softplayer-apply-backend) was running.
+You will need that the backend [greentower-backend](https://github.com/gabriellmandelli/greentower-backend) was running.

 For start the application on developer mode, just run:
 ```